 Saint Paul’s Choir School (SPCS) is private Catholic school for boys in the 4th through 8th grades located in Harvard Square, Cambridge, MA.
 The school was founded in 1963 by Dr. Theodore Marier as is part of Saint Paul’s Parish which is led by Father William Kelly, Pastor, who is an alumnus of SPCS.
 It is the only all-boys Catholic Choir School in the United States.

-Dedicated to providing rigorous academic training and an extensive and unique education in music and liturgy, the Choir School accepts musically talented and academically qualified boys ages nine through fourteen for full-time study in grades four through eight.
-Students hail from several communities in the greater Boston area.
+Dedicated to providing rigorous academic training and an extensive and unique education in music and liturgy, Saint Paul’s Choir School accepts musically talented and academically qualified boys ages nine through fourteen for full-time study in grades four through eight.
+Students commute from several communities in the greater Boston area.

 Uniquely integrated with music study, the school’s diverse academic offerings aspire to give each student a strong foundation in basic skills and to provide multiple opportunities for enrichment.
 The positive influence of the study of music on other academic areas is clearly evident.
 Classes are small and motivation is high among both students and teachers, making for a lively, energetic and creative classroom environment.